 - Sunflower Oil: Sunflower oil instead of butter is better here because this makes for a light texture and lends more beautifully to the cake.
 You could substitute with olive oil for a more earthy flavor.

-- Baking powder: Alongside the baking soda, this helps our cake rise so it is not stodgy, but light inside.
+- Baking powder: Alongside the baking soda, this helps our cake rise so it is not stodgy, but a nice light crumb inside.

 - Plain flour: Plain flour or all purpose is best because it helps give the cake it’s light texture and nice crumb.
 You also don’t want to overwork the batter so you don’t end up with a firm cake texture.